What is noise?

 Is mining noise regulated?

 Noise emissions from open-cut mines are regulated regulated through the Protection of the Environment Operations Act 1997 (NSW).
-The NSW Industrial Noise Policy sets out the framework for the assessment and regulation of noise in NSW.
+The EPA provides a framework for the assessment and regulation of Industrial Noise in NSW.
 Noise limits applicable to individual private residences are defined in the relevant Planning Approval, which also sets out the requirements for monitoring performance and reporting.

 Where can I find out more information?